All of Us Are Dead

-All of Us Are Dead is a South Korean coming-of-age horror television series based on the webtoon of the same name by Joo Dong-geun, which was published on Webtoon between 2009 and 2011.
+All of Us Are Dead is a South Korean coming-of-age apocalyptic horror television series based on the webtoon of the same name by Joo Dong-geun, which was published on Webtoon between 2009 and 2011.
 It stars Park Ji-hu, Yoon Chan-young, Cho Yi-hyun, Lomon, Yoo In-soo, Lee Yoo-mi, Kim Byung-chul, Lee Kyu-hyung, and Jeon Bae-soo.
-The series follows several South Korean students and their struggles while surviving against a highly-contagious zombie virus.
+The series mainly follows a class of South Korean students and their struggles while surviving against a highly-contagious zombie virus.

 The show was released on January 28, 2022, on Netflix.
 Following its release, it was watched over 474.26 million hours in its first 30 days on the service.
 The show was renewed for a second season on June 6, 2022, and principal photography commenced on July 23, 2025.

 Premise

-When students trapped inside Hyosan High School are attacked by classmates infected with a deadly zombie virus.
-With no food or water, and no contact with the outside world, they must fight for survival and find a way to escape the school and the city.
-Meanwhile, the authorities have declared martial law, and the ROK Army and the ROKAF keep the school isolated.
+A deadly zombie virus rapidly spreads through a South Korean high school and then to the nearby city of Hyosan.
+Isolated and without contact with the outside world, where government authorities struggle to contain the outbreak, several students must fight for survival and find a way to reach safety.

-In the second season, after surviving the Hyosan zombie virus, Nam On-jo, struggling to adapt to her new life, is a college student in Seoul when she suddenly must survive a deadly new zombie virus that is unleashed with new companions and without those who once helped her survive.
+In the second season, after surviving the Hyosan zombie virus, Nam On-jo is a university student in Seoul struggling to adapt to her new life.
+A new outbreak of the virus soon forces her and several new friends to fight for survival once again.